 Choose the Azure PowerShell build step and then fill in its values.

 If you don’t have an Azure service endpoint in VS Team Services, you need to add one.
 This subsection takes you through the process.
-If your Azure account uses a Microsoft account (such as Hotmail), you need to take the following steps to get a Service Principal authentication.
+If your Azure account uses a Microsoft account (such as Hotmail), you must take the following steps to get a Service Principal authentication.